 Why Do Dutch Football Supporters Wear Orange?

 When the Dutch national football team plays a European or World Cup tournament, entire streets are decorated with our national and orange flags.
-Moreover, many supporters wear orange shirts on match days, and the whole country is mesmerized and united behind the national team.

 The “Orange Fever” can reach great heights, and I still have fond memories of the Dutch national football teams in 2010 and 2014 that reached the final (2010) and semi-final (2014) of those football World Championships.